district10/blog/_posts/post-0024-linux-shell-scripting-cookbook.md

         find $path -path "*/gnat/*"
         find $path -regex ".*\(\.py\|\.sh\)"
         # or ignore case when applying regexpr, "-iregex"
         # do not try hard to memorize it, check it when you use them
         find $path ! -name "*.txt" # excluding
-        # more options:
-        #    -maxdepth 4, -mindepth 2
-        #    -type f/l/d/c/b/s/p (Regulay file, Symlink, Dir, CharDev, BlockDev, Socket, Pipe)
-        #    -atime / -ctime / -mtime (access, metadata change, modify), -7 / 7 /+7(less than, exactly, more than 7 days)
-        #    -amin / -cmin / -mmin (like -atime..., but the time metric is in Minutes)
-        #    -newer $another_file
-        #    -size 2k / +2k / -2k. 'k' can also be  'b, c, w, k, M, G' # Blocks, Bytes, Words, KiloBytes, MegaBytes, GigaBytes
-        #    -delete, delete the selected(out-sorted)
-        #    -perm 644, permissions
-        #    -exec cat {} \; > all_c_files.txt
         ```

 Playing with Xargs